asteng88/Nuitkalicious/README.md

 - Icon inclusion (`.ico` files)
 - If no icon is selected, it uses the first image file in the resources list
 - Addition if all resource and supporting files (Add/Remove file option)
-- Create & Copy Command - Copy the bare nuitka command with all the oprions you have selected
+- Create & Copy Command - Copy the bare nuitka command with all the options you have selected.
+Can then be pasten into a command line.
 - Open Executable Folder - File Explorer opens the folder where the executable is stored
 - Status box for all the system messages
 - Opens and monitors a terminal window to complete all the nuitka compilation.
 Automatically exits when the compiling is complete.